-Curator and scholar, Oluremi Onabanjo will engage in conversation with renowned artist, Marilyn Nance about her photographic archive of FESTAC 77, the Second World Black and African Festival of Arts and Culture held in Lagos in 1977.
-Nance photographed the month-long festival, creating 1,500 images of the historic celebration of Pan-African art and culture.
+Curator and scholar, Oluremi Onabanjo will engage in conversation with renowned artist, Marilyn Nance about her photographic archive of FESTAC 77, the Second World Black and African Festival of Arts and Culture held in Lagos, Nigeria, in 1977.
+While serving as a photographer for the US contingent of the North American delegation, Nance created 1,500 images of the historic celebration of Pan-African art and culture.

 To attend, please RSVP to rsvp@curatorsintl.org with ARCHIVE in the subject line.